-While the trusty Starbucks is open on Sunday’s, here are my four top picks for studying on a Sunday (or other days too!)
+While the trusty Starbucks is open on Sunday’s, here are my four top picks for studying abroad in Paris on a Sunday (or other days too!)

 If you need study snacks…